a-marigold/none/docs/project-structure.md

 # Project Structure

 This document outlines the high-level structure of the **None** messenger project.
-Both the client (Next.js) and the server (Bun) are organized for clarity, modularity, and scalability.

 ---